textpattern/textpattern.github.io/brand/editorial-style-guidelines.md

 **Latin:**

-You're not writing an academic paper, so don't use __Latin__, whether abbreviations or full words, except as follows...
+You're not writing an academic paper, so don't use __Latin__, whether abbreviations or full words, except as follows…

 You may use use "via" and "versus", which are now universally common, and you don't have to italicise them.